Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/API.md

 * `cluster.stopPortforwarding()`: Kills all processes starting with `kubectl port-forward` on the client system
 * `cluster.deletePVC()`: Deletes all PVCs in the current namespace and with fitting label app
 * `cluster.deleteService()`: Deletes all Services in the current namespace and with fitting label app
-* `cluster.deleteDeployment()`: Deletes all Deployments in the current namespace and with fitting label app
+* `cluster.delete_deployment()`: Deletes all Deployments in the current namespace and with fitting label app

 ### On AWS